 1981, I won the Studio Music Award for an original composition.
 1982 the David Marcus Award for best arrangement; this led to numerous commissioned pieces for the Coldstream Guards Band, by their Director of Music, Major Derek Kimberly.
 1983 back to the School of Music as Chief Woodwind Instructor.1985, a 3 years tour in RAF Germany Band, at RAF Rheindahlen.
 On completeion of the Bandmasters Course, under the tutorship of Dr Derek Heally, I was appointed Bandmaster of the College Band; then, as a final tour of duty returned to the Western Band.

 I retired from the RAF in December 1997, after nearly 37 years service that has taken me to 67 countries worldwide.
 I reside with my wife Cathrine in Aberdare, S.Wales, and spend most of my time composing and arranging.
 Many of my arrangements, 294 Concert Windband and well over 1000 Swing Band charts, are still performed throughout the world and form an important part of many bands' repertoire.

 Cathrine my wife passed away March 2nd 2010.

 Please excuse me for late replying to e-mails as I am currently undergoing treatment for Colon Cancer.

-Yours musically Johnny J.
+Yours musically Johnny Jones.